Mt. Okuratakamaru 大蔵高丸

 Day 2: Rain and Slippery Slopes (7.8 km)

 The rain steadily increased through the night and was doing its best to curtail the hike.
 Thanks to a well-drained campsite and a double walled MSR tent, fortunately all was dry inside and the vestibule worked a treat preparing breakfast.
 My immediate concern however was getting off the mountain safely.
 From Mt.
-Hamaiba down to Komeseoi Pass 米背負峠 requires descending some 250 metres, which at times resembled a veritable mud slide.
+Hamaiba down to Komeshoi Pass 米背負峠 requires descending some 250 metres, which at times resembled a veritable mud slide.
 In the wet, traction here is nigh impossible and to add insult to injure there isn’t much in the way of vegetation to grab hold of.
 Needless to say even with excruciatingly slow progress I managed to take a fair tumble.

-From the pass it was a no brainer that to continue onwards was foolhardy so plan B was to trace back along different river trail which met up with a forestry road back to the Yamatoten Mokusan Onsen.
+From the pass, it was a no brainer that to continue onwards was foolhardy so plan B was to trace back along different river trail which met up with a forestry road back to the Yamatoten Mokusan Onsen.
 This gated off road evidently hadn’t had traffic in sometime with several fallen logs and a lot of general debris.
-For the most part the road was pretty uneventful though does call for walking through a rather long eerie tunnel, one in which the sunlight barely pervades the other side.
+For the most part the road was pretty uneventful, though does call for walking through a rather long eerie tunnel, one in which the sunlight barely pervades the other side.
 Best bet is to put on the headlight and walk expeditiously though the 300 metre passageway.
 It was a relief to finally be back at the bus stop.
 A staff member at the onsen kindly called a taxi for the short trip back to Kaiyamato Station.

 .